 - 7. Plaintiff Adam Huff is an individual who resides and has his domicile at 10443 Bellchime Court, Marion County, Indianapolis, Indiana 46235 (the "Home"). - 8.
-Plaintiff Laura Huff is an individual who resides and has her domicile at 10443 Bellchime Court, Marion County, Indianapolis, Indiana 46235 (the "Home"). - 9.
+Plaintiff Laura Huff is an individual who resides and has her domicile at 10443 Bellchime Court, Marion County, Indianapolis, Indiana 46235 (the "Home").
+She suffers from a rare genetic condition known as spinal muscular atrophy type 3, a form of muscular dystrophy which causes the degeneration of motor neurons in her spinal cord and progressive deterioration (wasting) of muscle tissue.
+As a result, Laura is confined to a wheelchair. - 9.
 Plaintiff Laura Huff is married to Plaintiff Adam Huff. - 10.
 The Huffs have two minor biological children, H.H. and E.H. - 11.
 At all relevant times, Plaintiffs were and are residents of the State of Indiana. - 12.
-Defendant DCS is an agency or instrumentality of the State of Indiana. - 13.
-Defendant Stigdon was, at all relevant times, employed as Director of DCS and a resident of the State of Indiana.
+Defendant DCS is an agency or instrumentality of the State of Indiana which receives federal financial assistance. - 13.
+Defendant MaeQuanda Donaldson was, at all relevant times, employed by Defendant Indiana Department of Child Services (DCS) as the Family Case Manager responsible for handling the investigation relevant to this litigation. - 14.
+Defendant Jayia Alexander was, at all relevant times, employed by DCS as the Family Case Manager responsible for handling the investigation relevant to and giving rise to this litigation.